syncfusion-content/wpf-docs/wpf/Autocomplete/Customizing-AutoComplete.md

 ## DropDownIcon

-This feature allows the users to set the drop-down icon for the text box control using the `ShowDropDownButton`.
+This feature allows the users to set the drop-down icon for the text box control using the [ShowDropDownButton](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~ShowDropDownButton.html).

 {% tabs %}